I would like to take this entire section to give a special “Thank you so much!” to:

 100,50, impacts the positioning of the beginning and end points of the curve.
 The center set of values,

-Q40,5, define the control point for the curve, establishing its shape.
+Q40,5, define the control point for the curve,

 Q and q draw the curve from the initial point to the end point using (x1,y1) as the control.
 T and t draw the curve from the initial point to the end point by assuming that the control point is a reflection of the control on the previously listed command relative to the start point of the new T or t command.